"

 Major Publications in the U.S. Newspaper Industry

-Although numerous papers exist in the United States, a few major publications dominate circulation and, thus, exert great influence on the newspaper industry.
+Although numerous papers exist in the United States, a few major publications dominate circulation and, thus, exert significant influence on the newspaper industry.
 Each of these newspapers has its own unique journalistic and editorial style, relying on different topics and techniques to appeal to its readership.

 The Wall Street Journal